mosecorg/mosec/docs/source/examples/validate.md

 This example shows how to use the `TypedMsgPackMixin` to validate the request with the help of [`msgspec`](https://github.com/jcrist/msgspec).

+OpenAPI generation itself works with any `Worker` and does not require this mixin.
+Mosec documents supported type annotations on the first and last workers in a pipeline. `TypedMsgPackMixin` additionally enables runtime validation and MessagePack serialization.

 Request validation can provide the following benefits:

 - The client can know the exact expected data schema from the type definition.